Guardiões do Estado

 The Guardians of the State (Brazilian Portuguese: Guardiões do Estado), or the acronym GDE, is a Brazilian criminal faction.
 It operates in the state of Ceará.

 It is the 4th largest faction in Brazil and is made up mostly of poorly prepared teenagers, pre-teens and young adults.

 The place or date of origin of the faction is not known for sure, as some sources claim that the faction emerged in mid-2012, others claim that it emerged in 2006, 2015, 2014 or 2016, but the most accepted is that it appeared in 2017, in the community of Conjunto Palmeiras.

-Faction power is decentralized, so there is no overall faction leader.
+Its internal power structure is decentralized, and therefore the faction lacks a leader.
 Currently, it is known for burning buses, massacres and homicides in the state, the most notable being the Cajazeiras massacre.